uriborrajo/HETGEN1000/README.md

 done < especies_sin_archivos.txt
 ```

-### 6. SPADES
+### 3.4 SPADES
-The Spades program implemented in Phyluce requires a configuration file that includes a header specifying the samples to be assembled ([spades]) and also the name of each species and its respective path to the folder where the sequences are located.
+The SPAdes program implemented in Phyluce requires a configuration file that includes a header specifying the samples to be assembled ([spades]) and also the name of each species and its respective path to the folder where the sequences are located.

 To generate this file in a simple way, first navigate to the folder where the already cleaned cd-hit-dup sequences are located and then run the following commands: